hamidhosseini/key-group/README.md

 ```

 **Populate the database with some dummy data before querying**

-Database connected details can be found in ./db/index.js
+Database connection details can be found in ./db/index.js

+A copy of database table screenshot is included in the repository